 LOVE Flora’s work, and her message to intuitively create art.
 Check out her on-line painting course, which kick started my journey to adding paint to my collages.
 Totally worth it!

 Oh my goodness yummy art.
 Absolutely love Maggies’ work.
 I took an art class from her years ago in Santa Fe, which forever changed my work.

-Cory offers online courses focused on social media for artists, which gave me the courage to jump into Facebook and Instagram.
-I also use Cory as a personal art coach and am blown away each time we talk.
-Well worth the money!
+Cory offers online courses focused on social media for beginning artists, which gave me the courage to jump into Facebook and Instagram.

 One of my favorites pieces of art that I own is the one I purchased from you a few years ago in Venice, Florida, entitled, What I seek now seeks me.
 I am proud to be the owner of the original of this piece of art." - Jerry – Florida